Polytech-Sorbonne/EI-SE4_2020-2021_OpenRuche_G5/README.md

 ## Software
-_The Mbed source file is available to download in the Code tab._
+_The Mbed source file is available to download._

 For our system to work, we developed the software on Mbed.
 With the code we can :